 Grade point average will be calculated on graduates' actual grades earned (Not including extra points awarded).
 Highest grade point in each individual class will determine this award.
-In case of a tie concerning academic achievements, graduates will be given consideration in regard to attendance, attitude, community service, and staff and faculty recommendations.
-The Director and Director of Education will make the decision.
+In case of a tie concerning academic achievements, graduates will be given consideration regarding attendance, attitude, community service, and staff and faculty recommendations.
+The Director and President will make the decision.